jamplate/gradle/README.md

-# jamplate-gradle-plugin
+# Jamplate Gradle Plugin
- The gradle plugin for the jamplate pre-processor.
+ The gradle plugin for the [Jamplate Processor](https://github.com/cufyorg/jamplate-processor).

 ## How to apply
   Add this to your `build.gradle`